limyreth/pacman_generator/README.rst

 Model: GameState, implementation constants (e.g. tile size, screen size), ...

 Specification: constants, ... as specified and used by the specification.

+Run: helper classes to run the game.
+Ties together GUI and Model.

+GUI: classes for providing input and rendering output

 Test coverage